opeyemiogungbe/PBL-project2/README.md

 NGINX is a popular webserver that is known for its reliability, speed and scalability.
 It has the ability to handle a lot of connections and high-traffic website with speed. i'm going to install the webserver by running the command:

-`sudo apt install nginx -y`
+`sudo apt install nginx -y` the flag y means an automatic yes to any necessary request made during installation.

-And we are going to verify our installation
+And i'm going to verify our installation by running the command:

+`sudo systemctl status nginx`